 Councilwoman Jannie Blackwell attended this weekend’s fundraiser for the Jamal C. Morris Foundation, and spoke positively about the upcoming protected bike lane on Chestnut Street and a commitment to street safety in her district.

 “We are ready to make the city safer,” said Blackwell.
-“We are getting ready to pass legislation to create another [protected] bike lane on Chestnut St.”
+“We are getting ready to pass legislation to create another

 The event, organized by Channabel Morris, was a memorial for her late son Jamal Morris, who was killed by a hit-and-run driver on Market Street in West Philadelphia last year.
 Since the crash, Channabel Morris has worked with the Bicycle Coalition to advocate for safer streets, which included an extension of the red light camera program in Pennsylvania.
 Morris actually spoke at our Vision Zero Conference earlier this year, focusing on what anyone can do to become an advocate and change laws.